cross-border-business-bridge/i-have-learned/blog/content/blog/jsconf-china-2019/index.md

 2. Choose the right skill for your team, such as server-less solution needs your teammates have strong technology background.

-3. English speaking is highly important, of course it will be much better if you can master both English and Chinese.
+3. English speaking is highly important, Much better if you can master both English and Chinese.